CURL to RSS

 - Parse the JSON structure using

-jqsyntax to map fields to RSS items. - Metadata Define feed details like title and description.
+jqsyntax, then optionally use templates to build the final RSS fields. - Metadata Define feed details like title and description.

 - Save the configuration as a Custom Recipe directly.